Free Walking Tour Berlin

 plan their activities accordingly.

-Additionally, the World Clock holds symbolic significance for the people of Berlin.
+The World Clock at Alexanderplatz remains an important symbolic structure for people who live in Berlin.
 It represents the city’s

 connection to the global community and showcases its cosmopolitan nature.
-The monument is a beloved landmark for
+Many Berlin citizens love this landmark as one of their most important attractions.

 Tips for Visiting